BLACK SADDLE

 SIMPLE DOME TENTS

-On the mountain you will sleep in simple dome tents.
+On the mountain we will sleep in simple dome tents.

-Camp is close to a steam for water for a face wash.
-You guides will boil water for drinking though we recommend you also bring micropur tablets or a filter water bottle for drinking water.
+Camp is always to water for a face wash.
+You guides will boil water for drinking though we recommend you also bring micropure tablets or a filter water bottle for drinking water.

 Biodegradable wipes can be used for washing and disposed of in the campfire.